You are here: Home page > Energy > Heat pumps

 Bar chart showing the growth in the total number of European ground-source heat pumps between 2005 and 2020.

-Chart: Europe has seen a steady growth in energy produced using heat pumps.
+Chart: Europe has seen a steady growth in sales of heat pumps, although there was a slight decline between 2022 and 2023.
 Statistics and data courtesy of European Heat Pump Association.

 Heat pumps are especially popular in Europe.
-According to the European Heat Pump Association, by October 2021, a total of almost 17 million pumps had been installed in 21 European countries.
+According to the European Heat Pump Association, by 2024, a total of almost 24 million pumps had been installed in 21 European countries.
 In the 17 years between 2005 and 2021, the total number of installed pumps in the region went up almost 17 times.
 Having said that, Europe now covers a very large area and a huge diversity of different countries, and some are notably more enthusiastic than others.
-Three nations alone (France, Germany, and Italy) account for over half of all heat pump sales, while ten nations (those three plus Spain, Sweden, Finland, Norway, Poland, Denmark and the Netherlands) make up almost 90 percent of sales.
+In Norway, Finland, Sweden, and Estonia, there are between 400 and 600 pumps per 1000 households; at the opposite end of the spectrum, Slovakia, the UK, and Hungary have just 30, 15, and 12 pumps per household.
 It's also important to put these figures in context.
 There are roughly 200 million households in the 27 members of the European Union.
 Although the EHPA's statistics use a different definition of "Europe," you can see that heat pumps are still used by only a fraction of all European homes (perhaps 10 percent, as a rough estimate, based on these imperfect figures).

 Takeup is rather lower in the United States.
 According to the International Energy Agency there were just 1.7 million heat pumps in the United States in 2020 (roughly a tenth as many as in Europe), with 40 percent installed in homes and the rest in commercial or other buildings.